- Upcoming and recent elections

 Upcoming Elections and Ballots

-You can find out more information about registering to vote, or check if you are already registered by calling the Electoral Registration Office on 0800 980 0470.
+You can find out more information about registering to vote, or check if you are already registered (this is sometimes called the electoral roll) by calling the Electoral Registration Office on 0800 980 0470.

 How to vote

 In person - Polling stations are open from 7am until 10pm on polling day.
 As long as you are registered to vote, you will receive a poll card which will tell you where your polling station is.

 Voting by post - Anyone can apply to vote by post, you do not need a special reason.
 You must be registered to vote, and need to fill in an application form.

 Proxy vote - In some cases it may be possible for you to apply for a proxy vote.
 This is when you appoint someone you trust to vote on your behalf.
 For more information about this, please contact the Electoral Registration Office on the number above, or follow this link to find out more - Find out more about proxy voting